Texas Holdem Terms

 Straddle

-A bet that happens to the left of the big blind that is usually double its size and is considered another blind bet.
+A straddle bet happens to the left of the big blind and is usually double its size and is considered another blind bet.

 Straight

-Five cards in sequential order.
+Five cards in sequential order are a straight.
 The ace can be high or low.

 Straight Draw